Several WeatherFlow-Tempest zoomable Model forecasts for the Caribbean for today can be found here:

 Recent Blogs:

-- West Coast Wind Blog: Cam imagery of San Francisco inversion on weak wind day.
+- West Coast Wind Blog: Sharing wind knowledge.